The Migrant Destitution Toolkit offers practical support to improve pathways out of destitution for destitute migrants.

-By working together, we aim to increase the number of bedspaces available to people with no recourse to public funds, as well as developing routes out of destitution, including immigration advice and representation.
+By working together, SAMD aimed to increase the number of bed spaces available to people with no recourse to public funds, as well as develop routes out of destitution, including access to immigration advice and legal representation.

-Hosted by Homeless Link, the Alliance is made up of national bodies including the British Red Cross, Housing Justice, Migrant Rights Network, NACCOM, Refugee Action, Praxis Community Projects and Refugee Council.
+Hosted by Homeless Link, the Alliance was made up of national bodies including the British Red Cross, Housing Justice, Migrant Rights Network, NACCOM, Refugee Action, Praxis Community Projects, Innisfree Housing Association and Refugee Council.

-- Increase supply of accommodation for people with no recourse to public funds.
+- Increase the supply of accommodation for people with no recourse to public funds.

 - Support front-line agencies and local partnerships.

 - Gather, share and use evidence of what worked to inform service providers, funders, commissioners and policymakers.